romerorocha/linux-cl-shell/README.md

 # Linux Command Line and Shell Scripting

-Solutions to the exercises in the book.
+Solutions to the exercises in the textbook.